lanl/hippynn/docs/source/examples/hyperopt.rst

     from ray.tune.logger import JsonLoggerCallback, LoggerCallback

     class AxLogger(LoggerCallback):
-        def __init__(self, ax_client: AxClient, json_name: str, csv_name: str):
+        def __init__(self, ax_client: AxClient, JSON_name: str, csv_name: str):
             """
-            A logger callback to save the progress to json file after every trial ends.
+            A logger callback to save the progress to a JSON file after every trial ends.
             Similar to running `ax_client.save_to_json_file` every iteration in sequential searches.

             Args:
                 ax_client (AxClient): ax client to save
-                json_name (str): name for the json file.
+                json_name (str): name for the JSON file.
 Append a path if you want to save the \
-                    json file to somewhere other than cwd. csv_name (str): name for the csv file.
+                    JSON file to somewhere other than cwd. csv_name (str): name for the CSV file.
 Append a path if you want to save the \
-                    csv file to somewhere other than cwd.
+                    CSV file to somewhere other than cwd.
             """
             self.ax_client = ax_client
             self.json = json_name